ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 plt.savefig("pressure_final.png")
 ```

+Make sure the script is saved, and then run it.
+Open up the "pressure_final.png" file to see your results.

-And the plot, like this:
+The final figure should look like this:

 <center> <img src="{{ site.baseurl }}/img/pressure_final.png" alt="Img" style="width: 800px;"/> </center>